Marcus Semien Player Props: Rangers vs. White Sox

 Marcus Semien At The Plate

-- Looking at the 72 games he has played this season, he's hit a home run in 10 of them (13.9%), and in 2.9% of his trips to the plate.
+- He has gone deep in 13.7% of his games this year, and 2.9% of his chances at the plate.

-- Semien has an RBI in 35 of 72 games this season, with multiple RBI in 13 of them.
+- In 35 games this year (47.9%), Semien has picked up an RBI, and in 13 of those games (17.8%) he had two or more.
 He has also driven in three or more of his team's runs in five contests.

-- He has scored in 44 of 72 games this year, and more than once 11 times.
+- He has scored in 60.3% of his games this year, with more than one run scored in 15.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.